radiant/radiant-event-calendar-extension/README.md

 ### Compatibility

-I've only tested this with Darwin Calendar Server (on Ubuntu).
-It should be exactly the same with iCal server on OS X Server, and in theory any other CalDav-compliant back end.
+I've tested this with Darwin Calendar Server (on Ubuntu), with Google Calendar and with feeds published from iCal on a mac.
+It work just as well with iCal server on OS X Server, and in theory any other CalDav-compliant back end.
 See http://caldav.calconnect.org/ for more possibilities.
-It should also work very nicely with Google Calendar but I haven't tried that yet either.

 ### Connecting to CalDAV